-What is Appointment Setting?
+What Is Appointment Setting?

-This is a strategy to bring in new prospects by setting a date on the calendar for your sales team to discuss your product and potentially make a sale.
+Appointment setting is a strategy to bring in new prospects by setting a date on the calendar for your sales team to discuss your product and potentially make a sale.
 All of this can be done by an outsourced company, so all your sales team has to do is look at their calendar and show up for the appointment.

-So how do you become an appointment setter?
 These people are important to the sales process and usually possess excellent conversation and people skills.
 Usually, a high school diploma and experience with customers is required.
 If you’re looking for an appointment setter, make sure the company or person you hire is well-qualified to do the job.

 What Is B2B Appointment Setting?